The Whitney is closed in preparation for the opening of our new building downtown in spring 2015.Explore the building

-Dina works with the Associate Director of Education to produce interpretive digital resources for onsite and online delivery.
+Dina produces education resources for onsite and online delivery.
 She joined the Education Department in 1990 to coordinate and implement public education programs at the Whitney Museum at Altria.
 In 1995 she became Head of School, Youth, and Family Programs, and from 1999-2008, she oversaw the planning, development, and evaluation of educational web content.
 Dina is a practicing artist.

 Heather oversees all aspects of School, Youth, and Family Programs, including school visits and partnerships, teacher workshops, an annual summer institute for teachers, weekend family programs, and after-school teen programs.

 Kathryn is responsible for directing all aspects of the Museum’s education programming for adults, school, youth, family and access audiences.
 Kathryn also directs the Museum’s exhibition interpretation program, managing and creating content for exhibition wall texts, special exhibition and collection audio guides, and Whitney Focus, the Museum’s video program featuring interviews with exhibiting artists.
 Kathryn joined the Museum in 1997.

 Prior to joining the Whitney’s Education Department in September 2012, Jamie was an intern with School and Educator Programs for the 2011-2012 school year.
 Her main role is to assist in coordinating all Family Programs and to register families who come to the Museum for weekday and weekend family tours, workshops, classes, and events.
 She also assists with Youth Insights, the Whitney’s teen program, and helps the Director of School, Youth, and Family Programs with special projects.